bisdn/bisdn.github.io/README.md

-# Documentation on github pages for BISDN Linux and basebox
+# Documentation on github pages for BISDN Linux and baseboxd

 <!-- markdownlint-disable MD014 -->